 So, you got a dog.
 First of all: Congratulations!
 You made the right choice.
 The fish was never going to cut it, and the whole family has a new best friend.
-So now that your puppy is in your new home, you, your partner, and your kids will probably have to have the one, big, long conversation about how to name your dog.
-Then comes the discussion of how to name your dog.
-Unique and good dog names that make sense and aren’t needlessly complicated is a fine art.
+But now that Fido is in your house for good, and you’re buying dog food, treats, and toys, you’ve got to deal with the next step: how to name your dog.
+Naming your dog with unique dog names that are cool, creative, uncommon, clever, but also good dog names that make sense and aren’t needlessly complicated is a fine art.
 Luckily, we spoke to the experts so you don’t have to.

 And there are probably more considerations than you might have first thought, too.
 For instance, did you know that names with vowels are far better?
 Or that it’s best to avoid those with too many syllables?
 That’s why we chatted with Nicole Ellis, a certified dog trainer and a member of Rover.com’s Dog People Panel, for some dog-naming advice.
 Read on to make sure your new pooch’s name is on point.

 1. Choose a Good Dog Name That Ends With a Vowel

 Names with vowels change tone when you call for your dog.
 This matters, because dogs distinguish frequency ranges at a much higher level than we do.
 “With a vowel name, it’s really easy to get their attention,” says Ellis, who named her dog Rossi.
 Of course, Buddy, Ziggy, Josie, and Taco all work, too.